Good Day Possibly Ruined

 If you’re hacked or otherwise a victim of cybercrime, and data you hold goes missing, the costs of fixing systems and recovering that data are covered by cyber insurance.
-Again, there’s no specific GDPR red flag here unless it transpires you’ve breached the regs by not making sure the data was secure in the first place.
-That would all come out in the wash once the ICO’s notified, of course…
+Again, there’s no specific GDPR red flag here unless you’ve breached the regs by not making sure the data was secure in the first place.
+That would all come out in the wash once the ICO’s been notified, of course…

 Does my insurance cover fines for GDPR non-compliance?

 As with any set of rules and regs, it’s up to you as the business owner or manager to make sure you’ve ticked the necessary boxes.
 GDPR is something your business has to comply with, not a service your business offers.
 So, insurance designed to fix problems with the service your business offers (professional indemnity insurance) doesn’t cover fines for regulatory non-compliance.